Can I rent a property "sight unseen"?

 How can I schedule a home repair?

-Repair requests that aren't considered emergencies can be requested through our office's phone line or by writing to us through our website.
+Repair requests that aren't considered emergencies can be requested through our office's phone line, by sending an email or by doing a maintenance request through our website.

 What if I have plumbing issues?

 Plumbing problems can become emergencies if not dealt with quickly.
 Make sure that you turn off the water source and that you contact us as soon as you can to schedule a repair visit.
-If you have a leak or other kind of plumbing emergency, pick the emergency option to talk directly with our staff and see how we can deal with the problem.
-If you're calling after office hours do so through our main line and leave a message.
-We'll get back to you as soon as we can.
+If you have a leak or other kind of plumbing emergency, call the office right away to talk directly with our staff and see how we can deal with the problem.
+If you're calling after office hours do so through our main line and and pick the option for emergencies to talk to a staff member.

 What if the smoke detector starts beeping uncontrollably?